Shresthutk/Nest-Backend/README.md

 ## Deployment

 This project is deployed on https://nestbackend.onrender.com .
-Replace localhost with this link to run the project directly on server instead of local machine.
+Replace 'localhost:3000' with this link to run the project directly on server instead of local machine.

 <p align="center"> Made with 💻 by Utkarsh 🗿</p>